Dental Crowns

 A dental crown may be needed in the following situations:

-Permanent crowns can be made from stainless steel, all metal (such as gold or another alloy), porcelain-fused-to-metal, all resin, or all ceramic.
+Permanent crowns can be made from all metal (such as gold or another alloy), porcelain-fused-to-metal or all ceramic.

 Metals used in crowns include alloys that have a high content of gold or platinum, or base-metal alloys (for example, cobalt- chromium and nickel-chromium alloys).
 Metal crowns withstand biting and chewing forces well and probably last the longest in terms of wear down.
 Also, metal crowns rarely chip or break.
-The metallic colour and the high price of gold is the main drawback.
 Metal crowns are a good choice for out-of-sight molars.

 All-ceramic or all-porcelain dental crowns provide better natural colour match than any other crown type and may be more suitable for people with metal allergies.
 All-ceramic crowns can be used for front and back teeth.

 Temporary versus permanent.
 Temporary crowns can be made in your dentist’s office, whereas most permanent crowns are typically made in a dental laboratory.
-Typically, temporary crowns are made of an acrylic-based material or stainless steel and can be used as a temporary restoration until a permanent crown is constructed by a lab.
+Typically, temporary crowns are made of an acrylic-based material until a permanent crown is constructed by a lab.

 Preparing a tooth for a crown usually requires two visits to the dentist – the first step involves examining and preparing the tooth, the second visit involves placement of the permanent crown.